Coca-cola to invest Sh23 billion to expand operations in Kenya

 “This is an African spirit where businesses find innovative ways to support each other’s advancement as we take the global stage,” he said.

-The President spoke at the Spelman College where a partnership on education was signed to enhance student and faculty exchange, joint research and innovation to accelerate our country’s Silicon Savannah ambition.
+The President spoke at Spelman College where a partnership on education was signed to enhance student and faculty exchange, joint research, and innovation to accelerate our country’s Silicon Savannah ambition.

 He noted that the U.S. has been a key ally in Kenya’s healthcare sector and intends to further this partnership by expanding infrastructure, research, and local vaccine manufacturing.